zeruhur/loner/index.md

 - **Gear** (x2): particular equipment supplied to the character in coherence with the setting.
 Everyday items are taken for granted and do not fall under this trait.
 - **Goal**: the long-term objective.
 - **Motive**: what drives the pursuit of the goal.
 - **Nemesis**: a person or organization that hinders the protagonist.
-It can emerge during the first game sessions, or not be the direct antagonist of the story, ready to appear to make life even more difficult
+It can emerge during the first game sessions, it may or may or not be the direct antagonist of the story, ready to appear to make life even more difficult
 - **Luck**: 6

 **Example**